MauraSlavin/HouseholdFinances/README.md

     3. Ability to add, rename, delete buckets
 14. Ability to assign values by month for each category in the budget
 15. See year-to-date budget vs. actual by month
+16. Ability to order accounts on home page (click on icon and drag?)

 # SQL database